-This is a follow up story for dogecore.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+This is a follow up story for Dogecore.
+If you're interested in reading how they got started, published about 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hello!
 It’s been a year since I last spoke with you about how I rip tiny fragments of my mind away and feed them to the internet for profit and fame.
 For those who haven't read the last interview, my name is Dominic and I run the clothing/multimedia brand Dogecore with my business partner and richest polish man alive Aleksander.
 We are a meme-based internet cult for weirdos all over the planet.